Nuclide: Origins of naturally occurring radionuclides

 The third group consists of nuclides that are continuously being made in another fashion that is not simple spontaneous radioactive decay (i.e., only one atom involved with no incoming particle) but instead involves a natural nuclear reaction.
 These occur when atoms react with natural neutrons (from cosmic rays, spontaneous fission, or other sources), or are bombarded directly with cosmic rays.
 The latter, if non-primordial, are called cosmogenic nuclides.
 Other types of natural nuclear reactions produce nuclides that are said to be nucleogenic nuclides.
+Nuclides produced as direct products of spontaneous fission span a wide range, but every one will quickly (in geologic time) decay either to a primordial nuclide or one of the seven long-lived fission products, which are thus present in nature, but might be considered either radiogenic or nucleogenic.